Doris E. Saunders: Johnson Publishing Company

-In January 1949 Saunders wrote a letter to John H. Johnson, who had just purchased a building that he was renovating for Ebony magazine offices.
-She suggested that he establish a special library for his editorial and advertising staff and clients.
-Saunders envisioned the library would document African American experience in the United States and provide demographic data the would facilitate the efforts of the advertising department as they sought to build advertising and advertising revenue.
-Saunders was quickly called in for an interview and on February 1, 1949 she became responsible for starting the library at Johnson Publishing Company.
-She was promoted to the director of the company's Book Publishing Division between 1960 and 1961.
+In January 1949, Saunders wrote a letter to John H. Johnson, who had just purchased a building that he was renovating for Ebony magazine offices.
+She suggested that he establish a special research library for his editorial and advertising staff and clients.
+Saunders envisioned the library would document and archive the African American and diasporic experience in the United States and beyond.
+She also sought to provide demographic data (Saunders' specialty as a librarian), that would facilitate the efforts of the advertising department as they sought to build advertising and advertising revenue.
+Saunders was quickly called in for an interview and on February 1, 1949, she became responsible for establishing the library at Johnson Publishing Company.
+She was promoted to establish and direct the company's new Book Publishing Division between 1960 and 1961.
+The first books published were Burn Killer Burn (1962) and Before The Mayflower (1962).